-Residency year: Click here to enter text.

-- ii.
-What is your practicum supervisor's name, certified or licensed, and contact number: Click here to enter text. - iii.
-Please include the number of Intervention hours you completed at your practicum: Click here to enter text. - iv.
-Please include the number of Assessment hours you completed at your practicum: Click here to enter text. - v.
-Please include the number of Consultation hours you completed at your practicum: Click here to enter text. - vi.
-Please include the number of Counseling hours you completed at your practicum: Click here to enter text. - vii.
-Please include the number of Support hours (e.g., report writing, file review, notes) you completed at your practicum: Click here to enter text. - viii.
-Please include the number of Supervision hours you completed at your practicum: Click here to enter text. - 3.
-Have you completed Pre-Doctoral Internship: Yes $\square$ No $\square$ - a.
-If yes, what term and year did you complete the internship: Click here to enter text. - i.
-Where did you complete your internship: Click here to enter text. - ii.
-Was your internship at an APA approved site: Yes $\square$ No $\square$ - iii.
-Was your internship at an APPIC approved site: Yes $\square$ No $\square$ - iv.
-What is your internship supervisor's name and contact number: Click here to enter text. - v.
-Please include the number of Intervention hours you completed at your internship: Click here to enter text. - vi.
-Please include the number of Assessment hours you completed at your internship: Click here to enter text. - vii.
-Please include the number of Consultation hours you completed at your internship: Click here to enter text. - viii.
-Please include the number of Counseling hours you completed at your internship: Click here to enter text. - ix.
-Please include the number of Support hours (e.g., report writing, file review, notes) you completed at your internship: Click here to enter text. - x.
-Please include the number of Supervision hours you completed at your internship: Click here to enter text. - b.
-If no, in which term and year do you anticipate beginning your doctoral level internship: Click here to enter text.
+viii.
+Please include the number of Supervision hours you completed at your practicum: Click here to enter text.
+2 Цама ман сап npleted School Practicum: Yes $\square$ No $\square$ ۷. - what term and year did you complete the practicum: Click here to enter text.
+Williams did anno annolate announcestianne.
+Clink hans to autombort Where did you complete your practicum: Click here to enter text.
+11. What is your practicum supervisor's name, certified or licensed, and contact number: Click here to enter text.
+111. Please include the number of Intervention hours you completed at your practicum: Click here to enter text. lV.
+Please include the number of Assessment hours you completed at your practicum: Click here to enter text.
+V. Please include the number of Consultation hours you completed at your practicum: Click here to enter text. vi.
+Please include the number of Counseling hours you completed at your practicum: Click here to enter text. vii.
+Please include the number of Support hours (e.g., report writing, file review, notes) you completed at your practicum: Click here to enter text. viii.
+Please include the number of Supervision hours you completed at your practicum: Click here to enter text.
+3. Have you con npleted Pre-Doctoral Internship: Yes $\square$ No $\square$ a.
+If yes, what term and year did you complete the internship: Click here to enter text. i.
+Where did you complete your internship: Click here to enter text. ii.
+Was your internship at an APA approved site: Yes $\square$ No $\square$ iii.
+Was your internship at an APPIC approved site: Yes $\square$ No $\square$ What is your internship supervisor's name and contact number: Click here to enter text.
+V. Please include the number of Intervention hours you completed at your internship: Click here to enter text. vi.
+Please include the number of Assessment hours you completed at your , internship: Click here to enter text. vii.
+Please include the number of Consultation hours you completed at your V 221 internship: Click here to enter text. viii Please include the number of Counseling hours you completed at your V 111. internship: Click here to enter text. ix Please include the number of Support hours (e.g., report writing, file 1711 review, notes) you completed at your internship: Click here to enter text v Please include the number of Supervision hours you completed at your Λ. internship: Click here to enter text. h Ifnoi in which term and year do you anticipate beginning your doctoral level ship: Click here to enter text. do you plan on applying for an APA/APPIC approved internship site: C. 11 11U, ( ao you pian on applying for an mining in apployed internsinp site.